ljlodl5/School_District_Analysis/README.md

 * **Scores by school type**

 THS like most Charter schools in the district tend to do exceptionally well (top five schools) while district schools remain in the bottom 5.
-Removal of 9th grade scores have no bearing on the result
+Removal of 9th grade scores have no bearing on the result (assuming NaN is adjusted to include appropriate counts)

 #### ![Scores By School Type](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/District%20vs%20Charter%20School.png)